renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 ## Hands-on!

 The dataset used here is small sample of *imdb movies*.
 The primary steps here were to *drop missing values* (which are also a critical theme for data cleansing), and *select numerical variables* (int64 and float64).
-The image ahead shows the dataframe partially, which has 3756 samples and 16 predictors.
+The image ahead shows the dataframe partially, which has 3756 samples and 16 labels (hereon predictors).

 ```javascript
 df.shape